musaugurlu/Change-IP/README.md

 ### Option 2
 * Downoad Change-IP.psm1 and move it to your desired path.
-* Import the module the powershell
+* Import the module to powershell
 > `Import-Module your\path\to\Change-IP.psm1`

 ### Option 3